davidlamb/SpatialSoccerAnalysis/4_BuildingTriangles.md

 To load all the events from a single match we start with the matches json file.
 This is provided to the load_single_match function.
 You have two options, provide the id for the match using the matchid property, or use an index set as matchindex.
 The default is to use the first match (matchindex = 0)

+If you receive an error then you might need to update your version of numpy.
+This one is using at least 1.18.

 ```python
 pth_to_matches = "open-data-master/data/matches/37/42.json"